-Rosa Ergas is the Syndromic Surveillance Coordinator and Epidemiologist at the Massachusetts Department of Public Health.
+Rosa Ergas is the Syndromic Surveillance Coordinator and Epidemiologist at the Massachusetts Department of Public Health, and is a member of the NSSP Steering Committee.
 We asked her a few questions about her career and interests so you could get to know her.
 Here are her answers.

 How did you first learn about disease surveillance and when did you decide that it was an area of interest for you?